russhwolf/multiplatform-settings/README.md

     implementation "com.russhwolf:multiplatform-settings-android:0.1-alpha4"

-In your `konan` module, add an `expectedBy` dependency on the common module as well as separate artifacts for the targets `ios_arm64` (physical device) and `ios_x64` (emulator).
-The syntax here is not particularly well-documented, but here's an example to illustrate.
-Assume you want to expose a framework named `MyKotlinFramework` to your ios project.
+In your `konan` module, add an `expectedBy` dependency on the common module as well as an artifact dependency, Assuming you want to expose a framework named `MyKotlinFramework` to your ios project, this would look like

-    konanArtifacts {
-        framework('MyKotlinFramework_ios_arm64', targets: ['ios_arm64']) {
-            enableMultiplatform true
-            artifactName 'MyKotlinFramework'
-            dependencies {
-                artifactMyKotlinFramework_ios_arm64 "com.russhwolf:multiplatform-settings-ios_arm64:0.1-alpha4"
-            }
-        }
-        framework('MyKotlinFramework_ios_x64', targets: ['ios_x64']) {
-            enableMultiplatform true
-            artifactName 'MyKotlinFramework'
-            dependencies {
-                artifactMyKotlinFramework_ios_x64 "com.russhwolf:multiplatform-settings-ios_x64:0.1-alpha4"
-            }
-        }
-    }
+    artifactMyKotlinFramework "com.russhwolf:multiplatform-settings-ios:0.1-alpha4"

 See also the sample project, which uses this structure.